arranzignacio/course-dbt-nacho/dbt-greenery/answers_wk2.md

 Other assumptions, for which I built test, were that the discounts would generally be values between 0 and 100, the prices and quantities of orders would never be zero.

 ### Did you find any “bad” data as you added and ran tests on your models?
 How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?
-I did not find any bad data.
+I found that one value of order totals was negative.
+The other "bad" data is that order totals are not close to the addition of product prices purchased.

 ### Your stakeholders at Greenery want to understand the state of the data each day.
 Explain how you would ensure these tests are passing regularly and how you would alert stakeholders about bad data getting through.
 To ensure the tests pass regularly they would need to be run regularly.
 The best solution to alert the stakeholders would be by storing test failures and notify when those results have new failures.
+We'll report our amount of failures and will track to resolve those that do happen in under 1 week.